 “I like a good story and I also like staring at the sea — do I have to choose between the two?” ― David Byrne, How Music Works

 If you are a data scientist, the answer is no!
 You can have both; as long as your data-driven stories are built on solid research ground.
-A data scientist utilizes techniques and tools found in the context of many disciplines (computer science, statistics, math, information theory) to find meaningful interpretation of data.
+A data scientist utilizes techniques and tools found in the context of many disciplines (computer science, statistics, math, information theory) to find the meaningful interpretation of data.
 This interdisciplinary nature of data science attracts people from all sort of background; economist, physicists, mathematicians, computer scientists, engineers, statisticians and many more.

 Today we will be interviewing three budding data scientists about their data science journey.
 All our data scientists have successfully gone through the phase of settling in.
 They have faced the same questions and hurdles many newcomers in the field are going to meet.
 We hope this fusion of opinions from our data scientists would provide an aspiring data scientist with a clear picture of the current state of data science in the industry.

 Passion is the name of the game: Data scientists are some of the most passionate people out there.
 For all of our data scientists, it was a conscious decision to move into this field.
 We wanted to know why.

 What excites you most about data science/machine learning?